Philosophy

 Application Documents

 Departments make their admissions decisions based on all of the information available to them.
 It is very important that applicants have solid grades, and not just in philosophy.
-Most programs expect a student to have exposed h'erself to other areas of learning, especially when those other areas bear are relevant to the areas of philosophy in which s'he is interested.
-Thus, for example, students interested in political philosophy should strongly consider taking a course or two in political science; those interested in philosophy of language, in linguistics; in the history of philosophy, in relevant areas of history or history of science; and so on.
+Most programs expect a student to have exposed themselves to other areas of learning, especially when those other areas are relevant to the areas of philosophy in which they are interested.
+Thus, for example, students interested in political philosophy should strongly consider taking some courses in political science; those interested in philosophy of language, in linguistics; in the history of philosophy, in relevant areas of history or history of science; and so on.

-It is also important that students take a wide range of philosophy courses.
 It is natural to 'specialize' and take a large number of courses in a specific area of central interest.
-But it is equally important that to have a solid undergraduate education in philosophy generally and particularly—for most programs—in contemporary analytic philosophy, both on the 'metaphysics and epistemology' side and on the 'moral philosophy' side.
+But it is equally important to have a solid background in philosophy generally and particularly, for our program, in contemporary analytic philosophy, both on the 'metaphysics and epistemology' side and on the 'value theory' side, as well as in the history of philosophy.
 (Breadth is as important as depth, here as elsewhere.)
-That one has satisfied the requirements for a concentration (or 'major') in philosophy does not guarantee that s'he has such a broad education: There are different ways one can satisfy those requirements, and some ways of doing so will leave gaping holes.
-Students interested in pursuing graduate study should therefore consult with the undergraduate advisor, or some other mentor, no later than the second semester of the junior year regarding selection of courses.
+That one has satisfied the requirements for a concentration (or 'major') in philosophy does not guarantee that they have such a broad education: There are different ways one can satisfy those requirements, and some ways of doing so will leave gaping holes.
+Students interested in pursuing graduate study should therefore consult with their undergraduate advisor, or some other mentor, no later than the second semester of the junior year regarding selection of courses.

 The letters of recommendation are one of the two most important parts of the application.
-It is typically these on which admission to the committee's shortlist will turn, and admission itself depends heavily upon the contents of these letters.
+It is typically these on which promotion to the committee's shortlist will turn, and admission itself depends heavily upon the contents of these letters.
 Remember that the admissions committee has very little information available to it.
-It is therefore happy to rely upon colleagues who, presumably, have access to more.
+It must therefore rely upon colleagues who, presumably, have access to more information.

-Because the letters are so important, anyone who thinks s'he even might be interested in graduate study must work to develop close professional relationships with at least two members of the faculty before the senior year.
+Because the letters are so important, anyone who thinks they even might be interested in graduate study must work to develop close professional relationships with at least two members of the faculty before the senior year.
 The reason for this is that, given the large enrollment of most courses, it is difficult for any faculty member to get to know all of the students in any particular such course.
-And it is, as should be clear, impossible for a faculty member to write a cogent, informed letter for a student if s'he knows of that student only as one among many members of one large lecture course.
-The best letters of recommendation are detailed, speaking honestly and convincingly about both the student's strengths and weaknesses, and good letters say something interesting, and equally convincing, about her potential for further growth and development.
+And it is, as should be clear, impossible for a faculty member to write a cogent, informed letter for a student if they know of that student only as one among many members of one large lecture course.
+The best letters of recommendation are detailed, speaking honestly and convincingly about both the student's strengths and weaknesses, and good letters say something interesting, and equally convincing, about the applicant's potential for further growth and development.

 The writing sample is perhaps the single most important part of the application.
-It, almost always, is what will decide an application's fate.
+Almost always, it is what will decide an application's fate.
 An application with a poor writing sample, but stellar letters and grades, will gain acceptance almost nowhere, since the poor quality of the writing tends to undermine one's confidence in the letters; but one with middling letters and an excellent writing sample might still stand a chance.
+(Strong grades are just assumed here: The writing sample won't get read if the grades are mediocre.)
 It is, therefore, not a good idea simply to select some paper that got an 'A' and submit it unchanged.
-You should, rather, look upon the task of producing a writing sample as if it were an additional course and plan to devote a fair amount of time just to the task.
+You should, rather, look upon the task of producing a writing sample as if it were an additional course and plan to devote a fair amount of time just to this task.

 The writing sample needs, as was said, to be a substantial piece of work.
 It should therefore be at least 12–15 pages long, as it is hard to do anything serious in less space.
 It should not be excessively long: The members of admissions committees, being human, have been known to get annoyed by overly long writing samples; they simply do not have the time to read 40 pages from every applicant.
-A rough maximum length would be about 25 pages.
-Rarely should you submit a longer piece of work, such as a senior thesis, even if you indicate to the committee that there is some portion of it that you would really like them to read.
+Rarely will there be any reason to go over 20 pages, and 25 pages is probably an absolute maximum.
+Generally speaking, it's not a good idea, either, to submit a longer piece of work, such as a senior thesis, even if you indicate to the committee that there is some portion of it that you would really like them to read.
 It is far better to re-work the relevant material so that you can be sure it is self-contained.

-It is permissible to submit more than one sample of writing, but you should not do so unless you have some very good reason to do so.
+It is permissible to submit more than one sample of writing, but you should not do so unless you have some very good reason.
 (An example of a good reason: You have serious interests both in the philosophy of language and in Aristotle.)
-If you do submit more than one sample of work, you should indicate which of the pieces you intend as primary and which as supplemental, in case the committee deems itself unable to read everything.
+If you do submit more than one sample of work, you should indicate which of the pieces you intend as primary and which as supplemental, in case the committee deems itself unable to read everything (as is likely).

-You should be absolutely certain to proof-read thoroughly: Do not trust spell-checkers and the like to do this for you.
+You should be absolutely certain to proofread thoroughly: Do not trust spell-checkers and the like to do this for you.
 It is a good idea, too, to have friends read through the paper and comment upon your style, grammar, and so forth.
-The paper needs to be well-written: Being able to write is an absolutely fundamental prerequisite for graduate study.
+The paper needs to be well-written: Being able to write well is an absolutely fundamental prerequisite for graduate study.
+(You will learn to write better as a graduate student, but you need to have a solid foundation already.)
 Make sure, too, that your citations are in good order, that quotations and footnotes are properly formatted, and so on and so forth: You want your paper to look as if you've spent real time with it—and as if you are proud of it.